Temple

 Around 1 300 years after the life of the historical Buddha, the largest buddhist building in the world was built in central Java: The "world mountain", Borobudur.

-Three central elements of Buddhism are expressed here in the architectural form of the stupa, the Meru, and the mandala.
+Buddhism are expressed here in the architectural form of

+the stupa, the Meru, and the mandala.
+The stupa developped historically from the stone-age burial mounds that in earlier times were reserved for important rulers.
+Later, stupas were generally built at a crossroads and contained the ashes or relics of holy men, which the people revered by walking round in a clockwise direction.
+The Borobudur, which was erected on the side of a natural hill and so has no interior rooms, culminates in the largest stupa in the world. the Meru is a representation of the mythical world mountain, Mount Meru, on whose summit the gods live.
+In order to be nearer to the gods, the builders constructed a pyramid whose steps are the natural hill, a terraced holy shrine.
+With every step pilgrins climb they symbolically achieve one more step in their spiritual development and so reach a higher state of consciousness.
 The mandala is the symbolic representation of the world and the spiritual creatures who go to make it up.
 A mandala serves as a pattern for meditation and as an aid (yantra) in achieving concentration and the state of meditation.
 The Borobudur is a three-dimensionnal mandala in which architecture and sculpture work in harmony; the Borobudur-mandala guides pilgrims along the stepped path that climbs through the three spiritual realms.
-The mandala symbolizes that process through which the soul is liberated from its early life in order to attain perfection at the highest stupa: a meditative pilgrim's way to Nirvana, the state of non-existence sought by the Buddhist.
+The mandala symbolizes that process through which the soul is liberated from its early life in order to attain perfection at the highest stupa: a meditative pilgrim's way to Nirvana, the state of non-existence sought by the Buddhist. |

+Borobudur - Central javan period (A.D.
+732 - 928), Borobudur, Magelang, Central Java.
 Head of a transcendental Buddha from Borobudur - Central Javan period (A.D.
-732 - 938), andesite.
+732 - 938), andesite. |

 On their symbolic path to Nirvana, the devotees have been able to admire 432 Buddhas in high relief in the niches above the gallery passages.
 Each of these has a typical mudra (hand position).
 On the eastern side is the bhumisparshamudra, indicating reasonning; on the south, the waradramudra, meaning granting wishes.
 On the west is the dhyanamudra, indicating meditation, and on the north the abhayamudra, representing fearlessness.
-With the 72 stupa Buddhas on the highest circle, we have a total of 504 statues of Buddha on this highest spiritual level.
+With the 72 stupa Buddhas on the highest circle, we have a total of 504 statues of Buddha on this highest spiritual level. | Aerial view of Borobudur. |

 Candi Prambanan: